adomin01/myfitnesspal/README.md

 Connection closed by foreign host. adomingo@adomingo-4907: ~/Desktop/myfitnesspal $</PRE>

-Instructions on how to run your service locally:
+* Instructions on how to run your service locally:

 Most linux systems come with PERL.
 So using a Linux machine to run it is highly preferred (by me).
 It might work on a windows machine but I haven't tested it and a PERL interpreter needs to be installed, etc.  Simply explode the tarball and just run the script as yourself by typing something like "perl ./simulation_problem.pl".
 There is no need to be root.

+Actually the script assumes that the json database file is in your home directory.
+So you might want to explode this to your home directory on whatever linux machine this is being run on

 * The decisions you made: